OPTIONS BUYING VS OPTIONS SELLING

 An option price is cheap when implied volatility is low.

-So things that should be keep in mind is that IV (implied volatility) should be lower when we are planning to buy an options and should be high when we are planning to sell an options.
+So things that should be keep in mind is that IV (implied volatility) should be lower when we are planning to buy an option and should be high when we are planning to sell an options.

 Direction of underlying:-